M.S. Ramaiah Medical College (RMC)

 Introduction of M.S.
 Ramaiah Medical College (RMC)

 M.S.
 Ramaiah Medical College (RMC) is a private medical college based in Banglore, Karnataka which was established in 1979.
 The university is affiliated with Rajvi Gandhi University of Health Sciences (RGUHS), Karnataka.
-The university provides Under-Graduate courses, Post-Graduate courses, PG Diploma, Super Specialty Courses, Doctoral Courses in Medical Sciences and Fellowship as well.RMC is dedicated to inspire diverse students of exceptional promise to become innovators and researchers in the field of Medicine and Science.
-RMC greatly focuses on practice-based learning where students demonstrate the ability to evaluate and investigate ones care of patients and to assimilate Scientific evidence.
-RMC nurtures students into doctors in a way that they demonstrate commitment to carrying out professional responsibilities and an adherence to ethical principles.
+The university provides Under-Graduate courses, Post-Graduate courses, PG Diploma, Super Specialty Courses, Doctoral Courses in Medical Sciences, and Fellowship as well.RMC is dedicated to inspiring diverse students of exceptional promise to become innovators and researchers in the field of Medicine and Science.
+RMC greatly focuses on practice-based learning where students demonstrate the ability to evaluate and investigate one’s care of patients and to assimilate Scientific evidence.
+RMC nurtures students into doctors in a way that they demonstrate a commitment to carrying out professional responsibilities and an adherence to ethical principles.
 To know more about M.S.
 Ramaiah Medical College (RMC) visit their Official Website.

 Eligibility Criteria in M.S.
 Ramaiah Medical College (RMC)

 Below are the eligibility criteria for the programs RMC offers:

 - Candidates should have passed 10+2 class examination with a minimum aggregate of 50% marks in PCB and English.

 - The candidate applying should be a minimum of 17 years old and a maximum of 25 years old.
 This is valid for general category candidates only.